M66B/NetGuard/README.md

 Some LineageOS versions have a broken Android VPN implementation, causing all traffic to be blocked, please see [this FAQ](https://github.com/M66B/NetGuard/blob/master/FAQ.md#user-content-faq51) for more information.

+On GrapheneOS, the Android *Always-On VPN* function and the sub option '*Block connections without VPN*' are enabled by default.
+However, this sub option will result in blocking all traffic, please see [this FAQ](https://github.com/M66B/NetGuard/blob/master/FAQ.md#user-content-faq51).

 NetGuard is not supported on GrapheneOS and CopperheadOS because there are too often breaking changes in these custom Android versions.

 NetGuard is not supported for apps installed in a [work profile](https://developer.android.com/work/managed-profiles),